 Since our first Habitat for Humanity ReStore opened in Canton in 2005, over 3,000 tons of reusable materials have been diverted from landfills through merchandise sales and recycling.
 Now that we’ve opened our second ReStore in Canton, there are more opportunities to donate, shop, and save items from landfills.

 Giving Our All

-Habitat for Humanity East Central Ohio is a leader among U.S. Habitat for Humanity affiliates.
-We rank as the #1 affiliate in Ohio.
-Since 1995, we’ve remained in the top thirty Habitat for Humanity affiliates in the nation.
+Habitat for Humanity East Central Ohio is a leader among U.S. Habitat for Humanity ministries and we’ve been named the #1 affiliate in Ohio.
+Since 1995, we’ve remained in the top thirty Habitat for Humanity ministries in the nation.

-Habitat is partnership – partnership between Habitat and families needing homes; partnership between Habitat and volunteers; partnership between volunteers and families; partnership among the volunteers themselves.Carol
+Habitat is partnership – partnership between Habitat and families needing homes; partnership between Habitat and volunteers; partnership between volunteers and families; partnership among the volunteers themselves.Carol, Habitat Volunteer

 It’s such an honor to have been able to go through this program.
 The friends we have made and the wonderful people we have met have been a blessing.Greg and Jennifer, Homeowners

 You can help a family discover the strength, stability, and self-reliance that comes with owning a decent and affordable home.
 Whether you volunteer or donate, when you partner with Habitat for Humanity you’re building a strong foundation for a brighter tomorrow.